 - Salary: Employment taxes must be paid on amounts received as salary.

-Warning: The allocation between salary and dividends must be reasonable.
-That is the salary must be in line with what would be paid for comparable work performed by an individual with comparable skills and experience.
+The S corporation’s allocation between salary and dividends must be reasonable.
+That is, the salary must be in line with what would be paid for comparable work performed by an individual with comparable skills and experience.

 The IRS closely scrutinizes transactions between shareholders and their S corporation — especially if those transactions have tax avoidance potential.
 The more stock you own and the more control you exert over the corporation, the more likely the transaction is to be examined closely.